vojtechruz/vojtechruzicka-blog/src/posts/javafx-css/index.md

 Moreover, you no longer have a single central place where your styling is defined.
 When you need to change something across a set of similar components, you need to modify each of the components individually instead of editing just one place in your external stylesheet.
 Inline styling components should be therefore avoided.

 ## Stylesheet priorities
 You can provide styling on multiple levels - scene, parent, inline styles, and there is a default modena stylesheet.
-If you change that same property of the same component on multiple levels, JavaFX has a priority setting, which resolves what styles should be uses.
+If you change that same property of the same component on multiple levels, JavaFX has a priority setting, which resolves what styles should be used.
 The list of priorities is - from highest to lowest:

 1. Inline styles
 2. Parent styles